Facebook Groups Webhook Integration

 POST - Headers:

-Content-Type: application/json - Body: Structured data with either
+Content-Type: application/json - Body: Structured JSON with either

 Payload

 Use the sections below for the two custom webhook formats.
-Other channels (Slack, Discord, etc.) use their own formats; this page focuses on your own HTTP endpoint.
+Other channels (Slack, Discord, etc.) use their own payloads; this page focuses on your own HTTP endpoint.

 Single post per request (default)

-When your custom webhook is set to receive only posts that match your rules (keywords / AI validation), each POST has a short message and a data object with all post fields.
-Map data.group_name, data.post_url, data.body, etc.
+When your custom webhook is set to receive filtered posts (keywords and/or AI validation), each POST includes a short message and one data object.
+Map fields like data.group_name, data.post_url, and data.body.

 {